beechit/TYPO3_Welcome/README.md

 * Layouts
 * Partials

 Currently adjusting the templates of the bootstrap_package is already prepared by the bootstrap_package to define constants were TYPO3 can look for templates, if no templates are found matching the template name it fall backs to the default template(s) of the bootstrap_package.
-The following constants can be added to your `constants.txt` to provide the directory TYPO3 needs to look in our site_template.
+The following constants can be added to your `constants.txt` to provide the directory TYPO3 needs to look for our site_template.

     page {
         fluidtemplate {